Demand generation: a roadmap to success

 A focus on quality over quantity has made way for a new, holistic approach to demand gen, where storytelling is the key to building meaningful relationships

-Finding prospects for sales to sell to used to be so easy.
+Finding prospects for the sales team used to be easy.
 All marketers had to do was find a way to capture a prospect’s email address and simply pass it over.

-But while that might have made the marketer’s job easy, it was a terrible experience for the people they were trying to sell to.
-Andrew Wray, chief revenue officer at software firm Toggl, recalls a time when reading, for example, an educational ebook online led to a barrage of unwanted sales calls and emails.
+But while that may have made the marketer’s job easy, it was a terrible experience for the people they were trying to sell to.
+Andrew Wray, chief revenue officer at software firm Toggl, recalls a time when reading an educational ebook online, for instance, led to a barrage of unwanted sales calls and emails.
 “It was a disheartening and brand-damaging experience for all involved,” he says.

-Not only is this approach damaging, it’s incredibly ineffective.
+Not only is this approach potentially harmful, it’s also incredibly ineffective.
 According to the Ehrenberg-Bass Institute: 95% of B2B buyers are not in the market to make a purchase at any one time and can’t be persuaded to do so until they are ready.

 So how do you go about making them ready?
 The key, says Wray, is to focus on brand building.
 “The goal is to offer these ‘out-of-market’ buyers value-adding experiences so that when they are ready to make a purchase, your brand is both front of mind and front of the queue.”